-- to give a coupon to a customer confirming that they would be able to purchase something at a discounted price that it is being sold for right now but is out of stock
+- to give a coupon to a customer confirming that they would be able to purchase something at a discounted price that it is being sold for right now but is out of stock.

-- I am taking a rain check from having the morning coffee with my husband today because I have to get to a business meeting by 8 am.
+- I am taking a rain check from having morning coffee with my husband today because I have to get to a business meeting by 8 am.

-- I will have to take a rain check from going to the kitty party because my son is not well.
+- I will have to take a rain check from going to the Kitty party because my son is not well.

 - She always takes a rain check when we have to go out together.
 Perhaps she does not like our company.